|

 Upcoming Virtual Book and Author Events

-Wednesday, October 22nd at 8pm ET: “Bookaccino Live” Book Group: Carol Fitzgerald will talk to Paula Hawkins about her thriller, THE BLUE HOUR, a Bookreporter.com Bets On pick that is now available in paperback.
-Paula also will answer questions from guests who will be “on stage,” as well as from other members of the audience.
+Wednesday, April 29th at 8pm ET: “Bookaccino Live” Book Group: Carol Fitzgerald will talk to Laura Dave about her latest novel, THE FIRST TIME I SAW HIM, an instant New York Times bestseller and a Bookreporter.com Bets On selection.
+Laura also will answer questions from guests who will be “on stage,” as well as from other members of the audience.

 "Bookreporter Talks To" Videos & Podcasts